kyratrades/kyratrades.github.io/docs/videos/musicals.md

 : Camcorder video, mostly wide shot with a few zooms.
 The only known video of this production.

 ## \[title of show\]

+\[title of show\] - Broadway - October 7, 2008 (Highlights)
+{: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }

+juniper47
+{: .label .label-blue }

+FORMAT
+: VOB+smalls `1 DVD` `1st gen`

+CAST
+: Heidi Blickenstaff (Heidi), Hunter Bell (Hunter), Jeff Bowen (Jeff), Larry Pressgrove (Larry), Susan Blackwell (Susan)

+MASTER'S NOTES
+: Includes first half of show up to end of "Die, Vampire, Die!" plus all of "A Way Back to Then".
+First few minutes are with a suboptimal camera setting but then it gets fixed.
+Some obstruction from a head blocking a part of the bottom section of the frame at some angles.
+A-

 \[title of show\] - London Coliseum - November, 2020
 {: .fw-500 .text-grey-dk-300 .text-gamma .d-inline-block }